dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

 In the learning sequence for "teaching programming" F# we should likely put mutation earlier, e.g.

-1. let, conditionals, mutation, for loops, printing
+1. let, conditionals, mutation, for loops, printing, interpolated strings
 2. data - lists, tuples, records, mutable records
 3. More lists!
 List.map, List.filter, list expressions
 4. options, unions, pattern matching, active patterns
 5. arrays, while
+6. objects etc.

+That is, the emphasis is first on highly familiar constructs, followed by a more usual sequence for the other topics.

 ## Drop "computed list expressions" in favour of just "list expressions"